vygr/ChrysaLisp/STATUS.md

 Implemented `(or ...)` as a single `(cond ..)` statement, no more uses `(gensysm)` symbols for each clause !

+Always build the EMU vp64 boot_image in release mode !
+This takes 20% off the install time and shrinks the snapshot.zip.

 ------

 New `(mail-timeout)` function for building timeout select operations.